 The Advice team is here to support you around the UCU Strikes and we are in regular communication with the college to find out any new information.
 Please see below for the answers to the questions we are most frequently asked.
-You can contact us at firstname.lastname@example.org if you have any further questions or would like advice.
+You can log in and contact us via our online form if you have any further questions or would like advice.

 Important Update 03/05/18

 What can I do if I think the Strike has affected my Assessment Deadlines, Coursework and Exams?